“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 * indicates the cutting site.

-The restriction map indicates or locates all the restriction site from the entire genome or from the piece of DNA.
+The restriction map indicates or locates all the restriction sites from the entire genome or from the piece of DNA.

-The restriction mapping method is further divided into two method:
+The restriction mapping method is further divided into two methods:

 - Fingerprint gene mapping